Gesee-y/Cruise.jl/README.md

 - [Crates.jl](https://github.com/Gesee-y/Crates.jl): An asset loader and manager.
 It offers an easy-to-extend interface to load any type of file and manage their lifecycle.
 Hot reloading is in progress.

 - **Cruise.jl**: The package itself offers several tools and utilities, such as a plugin system to add your own plugins and manage their lifecycle in the game loop, a `@gameloop` macro.
-Provides utilities like do while loops, dynamic structs and more.
+Provides utilities like do while loops, temporary storage, dynamic structs and more.

 ### Modules